alexandrashelley/CV/README.md

 **Makers Academy** (June 2022 - October 2022)
 *Software Developer Student*
-- Intensive 16-week coding bootcamp
+- Intensive 16-week full-stack software development bootcamp.
-- **Agile principles**, stand-ups, retros, and sprint planning in **group projects**
+- Daily pair-programming to produce high-quality code that was borne out of shared knowledge, ideas and different learning styles.
-- Working with different learning styles and communicators in **daily pair programming**
+- Collaborating with others through agile principles, resulting in a stronger work-flow and project adaptability.
-- Breaking the program down into manageable, bite-sized problems with **Object-Oriented Programming**
+- Building robust yet malleable code through the consistent practice of test-driven development.
-- **Test-Driven Development** for better, stronger results
+- Learning two languages from little to no prior proficiency (JavaScript and Ruby) propelled myself and my final project peers to learning React for our final project, in a timeframe of just 10 days.
-- Dropping of **ego** to carry myself forward
+- Breaking down code into smaller problems through Object-Oriented Programming, allowing for easier troubleshooting.

 **Twinkl** (April 2021 - April 2022)
 *Digital Copywriter*